kennethy/rust-lang/ch16/README.md

 });
 ```

-This is to prevent `v` is always valid for the spawned thread that captured it.
+This is to ensure `v` is always valid for the spawned thread that captured it.

 ```rust
 fn main() {